katiacorona/monty/README.md

 # :snake: Monty Interpreter

 Hello!
-And welcome to out Monty Bytecode Interpreter.
+And welcome to our Monty Bytecode Interpreter.

 ## The Monty language :coconut: